 Need help getting started?
 Schedule reflection time in your planner.
 I’ve found blocking out 15 to 20 minutes after lunch is ideal because I’m coming out of that post-lunch slump.
-But start small: allocate five or 10 minutes per day, and then work your way up so you’re not overwhelmed.
+But start small: Allocate five or 10 minutes per day, then work your way up so you’re not overwhelmed.

 Know the questions you want to ask.
 Stick with just two or three questions focused on that specific day.
 For example, if you attended a conference, ask, “What were the key takeaways?” and “How can I apply this to my business?”